dpapakyriak/AI-COVID-19-Predictor/README.md

 As a sophomore Management Science and Technology student, it is very demandful and hard to create a proper Neural Network for such a complex problem, such as COVID-19.
 The knowledge I acquired came from personal research.
 However, I need to recognise:

-Michał Wieczorek
+-Michał Wieczorek
-Jakub Siłka
+-Jakub Siłka
-Marcin Woz ́niak
+-Marcin Woz ́niak
-Suyash Sonawane
+-Suyash Sonawane

 as their personal research and knowledge on the matter, helped me a lot into understanding the complexity of ANN.